zhaojiqiao/tilelang-npu/docs/deeplearning_operators/gemv.md

 ```

-# Vectorized Reads
+## Vectorized Reads

-GEMV is less computation intensive than GEMM as the computation intensity and memory throuput will be the optimization bottleneck.
+GEMV is less computation intensive than GEMM as the computation intensity and memory throughput will be the optimization bottleneck.
 One effective strategy is to use vectorized load/store operations (e.g., `float2`, `float4`).
 In `TileLang`, you can specify vectorized operations via `T.vectorized`:

 ```python
 def splitk_gemv_vectorized(